 Good policy tends to have some characteristics, including:

 - The language is clear, and the terms are simple.
+You want to avoid it being too dense and incomprehensible.

 - Some procedures are well-defined, indicating how policy should be carried out.